Oh240/katacoda-scenarios/Kubernetes-201/step1.md

 ---

+Think of a Docker host as a hypervisor for Docker containers.
+With Docker installed, you're capable of running as many containers as your computing resources will allow.
+If virtual machines are about sharing the same hardware, then containers are about sharing the same OS kernel.
+A Docker host resides one specialized VM (typically Moby Linux) that is designed for hosting containers.
+Each container that is deployed on that specific host will share that VM's kernel.

+---

 >>Q1: List the two types of overhead necessary for hosting applications on virtual machines.<< =~= resource overhead, maintenence overhead.